mrabelwahed/HelloFresh-Challenge/README.md

 ​
 There's no hard time limit, but it shouldn't take you more than a day.
 ​
-When you are finished, let us know by replying to the existing mail conversation from jobs@hellofresh.de.
-You should also create a pull request with your changes.
+When you are done create a pull request from your branch to the master branch and reply to the thread you're having with our HR department telling them we can start reviewing your code.

 ​
 ## Exercise